srinman/ghrepo2aks/README.md

 ## Deploy workload

-GitHub Actions has been setup to trigger based on updates to main branch in /base and /overlay directories.
-base folder has basic nginx deployment with namespace and service creation.
+GitHub Actions has been setup to trigger based on updates to main branch in /base and /overlay directories. base folder has basic nginx deployment and service creation.
 overlay folder has dev and prod.
+Uses basic kustomize to deploy to two namespaces in AKS cluster.

 ---